liberation/django-swallow/doc/source/matching.rst

-Matching is facility provided by Django Swallow that allows to build population algorithm that are a bit more advanced than one to one population already available through ``Populator`` class.
+Matching is facility provided by Django Swallow that allows to build population algorithm that are a bit more advanced than one to one population already available through a populator class.
 It also allows any user having access to the admin area to tweak the algorithm.

 Matching Model